framazzaa/N-Queens-heuristics/README.md

 # N-Queens-heuristics
-Some simple heuristic solutions to the N Queens problem.
+Some heuristic solutions to the N Queens problem.
+The following algorithms have been implemented for educational purposes only so that they are easier to understand and compare.